-Generally, job training and work development programs can be described as one of the following:
+Generally, job training and work development programs can be described as one of the following types:

-- Some Work Exposure Programs offer structured comprehensive supports such as on-the-job experiences, credit, stipend, and mentorship to enhance your career goals.
+- Work experience programs offer structured comprehensive supports such as on-the-job experiences, credit, stipend, and mentorship to enhance your career goals.

-- Some Educational Institutions provide job-specific coursework, either on site or through distance learning to improve worker employability.
+- Educational institutions provide job-specific coursework, either on site or through distance learning to improve worker employability.

-If you have an industry in mind, begin your research to learn more about the jobs that are available in that field and the type of training that will be required, if any.
+If you have an industry in mind, begin your research to learn more about the jobs available in that field and what training will be required (if any).

 Consider these questions: